Don't Steal & Amazing Grace

 a : to take or appropriate without right or leave and with intent to keep or use wrongfully (stole a

-b : to take away by force or unjust means (
+b : to take away by force or unjust means (they've stolen our

 c : to take surreptitiously or without permission (~ a kiss)